Announcing an Innovative, Comprehensive Social Advancement Agenda that Can End Our Dark Times

 We need a new political party but not nearly as much as a new political system.

-The New Enlightenment and Amazon as Metaphor detail the fundamental political system advancements we need.
+The New Enlightenment details the fundamental political system advancements we need.

 Worker-owned and controlled businesses perform most economic activity.